 Background:

-- On 15 April, Ukraine's High Anti-Corruption Court also extended the pre-trial detention by two months for former Ukrainian energy minister Herman Halushchenko, who, together with Mindich, is a suspect in the Midas case.
+- On 15 April, Ukraine's High Anti-Corruption Court also ruled that former Ukrainian energy minister Herman Halushchenko, who like Mindich is a suspect in the Midas case, should remain in custody for a further two months.

-- Sanctioned businessman Timur Mindich, who is suspected of corruption in the energy sector, said earlier he could return to Ukraine, but believes he would be arrested and given bail so high that he would be unable to pay it.
+- Sanctioned businessman Timur Mindich, who is accused of corruption in the energy sector, said earlier that he could return to Ukraine, but he believes he would be arrested and given bail so high that he would be unable to pay it.

 Support Ukrainska Pravda on Patreon!